juan-tonina/internations-poc/README.md

 best practices found on the very little (good) documentation that you can find, compared with other frameworks or libraries.

 This POC was created using a react starter kit.
+I used eslint, that's why I have so many trailing commas...
+I hate them

 #### Incomplete list of TODO's: